-TIP: Tip: Place the 3G/4G modem close to the window and do not block with objects that could weaken the cellular network signal.
+TIP: Tip: Place the 3G/4G modem close to a window and do not block it with objects that could weaken the cellular network signal.
 If necessary, use a small USB extension cord up to 1 meter.

 Disable the PIN code request on your SIM card before installing the modem.
 This can be done in a cell phone menu by temporarily inserting the card, or using the modem utility by connecting the modem to the computer.